 - Shareable posts are longer than 1k words.

 And here’s how to use this data to your advantage in your content marketing strategy:

 - Display the number of people who have shared the post.

 - Use an image.

-- Create article headlines with words that appeal to your niche.
+- Create short article headlines with words that appeal to your niche.

 - Write long articles.

 If you aren’t already using these strategies, I recommend that you begin as soon as possible.
 There is real power in knowing what works, and then doing it.
 Successful content marketing doesn’t come through haphazard attempts or guesswork.
 It happens by knowing data, and acting on it.

 What do you do to get your articles shared on Facebook?